 • Level 3: visualizations of level 2 data such as XCH4 maps.

-A further secondary product of the MERLIN mission could be the detection of cloud boundaries, including cloud base for small to moderate cloud optical thickness (≤ 1).
+A further secondary product of the MERLIN mission could be the detection of cloud boundaries, including a cloud base for small to moderate cloud optical thickness (≤ 1).
 MERLIN will be one of a number of anticipated next-generation LIDAR missions that will add to cloud climatology studies.
-The sensitivity to aerosol backscatter enables detection of elevated aerosol layers associated with major forest fires, volcanic eruptions, and other biomass burning activities on spatial scales that provide plume boundary information.
+The sensitivity to aerosol backscatter enables the detection of elevated aerosol layers associated with major forest fires, volcanic eruptions, and other biomass-burning activities on spatial scales that provide plume boundary information.

 In-flight radiometric calibration of the LIDAR signals over sites with well-characterized reflectance properties could be convenient for comparison with LIDAR theoretical models in order to assess LIDAR performance.
 The LIDAR retro-reflectance includes the hot spot enhancement factor that applies to the broader angular reflectance normally observed using passive radiometers or imaging spectrometers.